lana-shanghai/decentraland_basics/README.md

 **Usage**

 Click the box to make it go up or down.
 The NFT module is used to display my favorite CryptoKitty.
+Press the button to test the MANA payment functionality with Metamask.

 **How it looks**